pyglet.input

 Joystick, Game Controller, Tablet and USB HID device support.

 This module provides a unified interface to almost any input device, besides the regular mouse and keyboard support provided by Window.
-At the lowest level, get_devices() can be used to retrieve a list of all supported devices, including joysticks, tablets, space controllers, wheels, pedals, remote controls, keyboards and mice.
+At the lowest level, get_devices() can be used to retrieve a list of all supported devices, including joysticks, tablets, game controllers, wheels, pedals, remote controls, keyboards and mice.
 The set of returned devices varies greatly depending on the operating system (and, of course, what’s plugged in).

 At this level pyglet does not try to interpret what a particular device is, merely what controls it provides.
 A Control can be either a button, whose value is either True or False, or a relative or absolute-valued axis, whose value is a float.
 Sometimes the name of a control can be provided (for example, x, representing the horizontal axis of a joystick), but often not.
 In these cases the device API may still be useful – the user will have to be asked to press each button in turn or move each axis separately to identify them.